5 Tips To Ensure Your New, High-Traffic E-Commerce Website Is A Success.

 Everyone knows the basics of any website needs to be tested before launch.
 The key to having smooth site launch and continued success is to test the bad things that could happen as well as the good.

 - What if a user enters an incorrect address?

 - What if you start getting suspicious orders from another country?

 - What if two people try to buy the last item at the same time?

-- Can a user use multiple discounts on the same order?
+- Is a customer allowed to use multiple discounts on the same order?

 - What if your site gets TOO MUCH traffic?

 All of these possible issues need to be considered before they happen, and tested so you can make sure you are getting the desired results.

 Monitoring your site is one thing, having a plan on what to do if the alarm is going off is another.
 If your site is a high traffic site with occasional very high traffic spikes (i.e. a new product launch based on that team’s recent sports championship), you need to have a plan in place if your alarms go off… Adding additional memory can fix small spikes.
 Having a load balanced environment that allows you to spin up additional web nodes can handle much larger spikes.
 Database traffic and overall network throughput may need to be increased based on your traffic and hosting environment.